- Mom's College Planning Guide: All the Tips You Need to Know to Launch Your Child Off to College by Elaine M. Smoot

 - Letting Go: A Parents' Guide to Understanding the College Years by Karen Levin Coburn, Madge Lawrence Treeger

 - In Addition to Tuition: The Parents' Survival Guide to Freshman Year of College by Marian Edelman Borden, Mary Anne Burlinson, Elsie R. Kearns

 - When Your Kid Goes to College: A Parent's Survival Guide by Carol Barkin

 - Pack Up Your Pupil: A Guide to Help Parents Move Their College Bound Children from Home to Campus by Judith Kunkel

 Conversations to Have With Your Student

 Common issues tend to surface during the transition from high school to college and we will address them with students throughout evoLUtion.
 In the meantime, we have listed a few topics for you to consider and perhaps discuss with your student prior to the first semester.

 As you likely know, if your child is under 21 it is illegal to drink in the state of Pennsylvania.
 College is a time that they will make their own decisions and live with the consequences of those decisions.
-The AlcoholEdu course is one tool that will help them make well-informed decisions about alcohol and drinking behaviors.
+The Get Inclusive course is an online compliance and prevention training module expected to be completed by all first-year and transfer students, which covers the impacts of alcohol and other drugs, skills to intervene in harmful situations impacting others, and a proactive approach to mental health and wellness.
 Having a conversation with your student will also be useful: